coltskeen/CoinWatcher-Application/README.md

 6. DEPLOY: Deploy to surge - https://surge.sh/

 Project Description: Are you invested in Crypto?
-Do you find yourself going to look at the market price for your investments regularly, but just get tired of all the data noise on most exchanges and coin trackers?
-CoinWatch is a simple solution that reduces this noise and with one click gives shows you the three most important factors for your investment: asset rank, asset price (in USD), and the percent change over the last 24 Hrs.
-Of course, if you find that on that particular day you want to research beyond these three factors, there is a convient link to take you to deep dive to your hearts content.
-CoinWatch even offers you quick access to the world's best victory dance when you realize you just became a crypto-millionaire. #StayFreeMyFriends.
+Do you find yourself going to look at the market price for your investments regularly but also getting tired of all the data noise on most exchanges and coin trackers?
+CoinWatcher is a simple solution that reduces this noise and with one click shows you the six most important factors for your investment: asset rank, market cap, price (in USD), volume, last 24 Hr change, and circulating supply.
+Of course, if you prefer to research beyond these six factors on a particular day, there is a convenient link to take you deep into the blockchain analysis. #StayFreeMyFriends.

 CoinWatch: https://coin-watcher.surge.sh